 We have finally come into the month of love!
 Can you all believe it’s February already?
 In about two weeks from now, social media will be filled with pictures and videos of people showing what their loved ones got or did for them.
 If you are single like me, this may feel a little depressing, with you looking up to the heavens and screaming: ‘God when is it going to be my turn?’
 Okay, that is a bit dramatic, but you get my drift.
-So if you are not yet boo’d up, and you are looking forward to the day, you will mutter these words ‘I do,’ then this post is for you!
-We still have time to gather the necessary skills, to choose the best partner for us.
+So if you are not yet boo’d up, and you are looking forward to the day you will mutter these words ‘I do,’ then this post is for you!
+We still have time to gather the necessary skills to choose the best partner for us.
 Not just a life partner, but a purpose partner.

 Image courtesy of Unsplash

-A life partner may mean to many, just someone they get to do life with for the rest of their lives.
+A life partner might mean to many just someone they get to do life with for the rest of their lives.
 They both might be in separate career fields (ain’t nothing wrong with that), they might just be going through the motions and raising their kids (as most of our parents did), but there is more to a marriage than that.
 When two people come together, it is for a particular purpose.
 You both choose each other and choose to conquer the world together.
-You both should have a vision for where you want to go in life, and if you are Christians, then there will be some kingdom building project, that has to take place.
+You both should have a vision for where you want to go in life, and if you are Christians, then there will be some kingdom building project that has to take place.
 So make sure you choose wisely.

 ‘Can two walk together if they don’t agree?’